khetanneha/HIV-SIV-TIP-Modeling/HIV-TIP/readme.md

-# In-silico test of therapeutic efficacy of HIV-TIP in HIV-infected individuals
+# predict therapeutic efficacy of HIV-TIP in HIV-infected individuals based on
+fits from viral kinetics in _rhesus_ _macaques_

 * "plot_predict_varySPVL_HIV.m" to Fig. 5G